Frequently Asked Questions

 Why is there different Law Enforcement in Savannah?

-The Denton County Fresh Water District contracts various local police departments to conduct safety patrols the community.
-Even though they are Peace Officers, Denton County Sheriff's Office (DCSO) has jurisdiction.
-Please make sure if you have an issue regarding your property such as vandalism, break-ins, suspicious activity, or any sort of crime you contact the DCSO and make a report.
+Savannah is unincorporated, which means it is outside of surrounding municipalities.
+Savannah has its own police force, Denton County Fresh Water District Police.
+Please make sure if you have an issue regarding your property such as vandalism, break-ins, suspicious activity, or any sort of crime you contact the Denton County Sheriff's Office and they will dispatch our local police.
 The HOA is not law enforcement and cannot affect any situation under DCSO purview.

 Non-Emergency- 940-349-1600 opt 9